kuanJoy/crud-procedural/README.md

 * Sorting & filtering (in admin panel and home page)

 ### Notes
+* This is a simple CRUD application created using a procedural approach.
+It was developed before I learned about PDO, OOP, PSR and MVC.
+Therefore, please note that this project may NOT meet good practices or standards for appropriate development, as it was made for educational purposes at the start of my learning journey.
 * The "sql" folder contains global queries to create the database, tables and test rows.
 (NOTE: groups.id_group = 0 and users.id_user = 1 and 2 shouldn't be deleted for correct data displaying)